Need workout ideas? Use these common household items or find workout routines on Instagram from many Seattle-area gyms

 Rival Fitness Seattle, Capitol Hill

 @rivalfitness (Instagram).
-Workouts posted to Instagram feed and hosted on Instagram Live
+Workouts posted to Instagram feed and hosted on Instagram Live.

 NW Fitness Project, Fremont